OpenVidu/openvidu.io-docs/docs/deployment/pro/upgrading.md

 - If you have your app deployed next to OpenVidu, move your app to your new deployment.
 - Modify the file at `/opt/openvidu/.env` to have your previous configuration values.
 (Ignore parameters wich starts with `AWS_`)

-However, if you don't want to deploy a new Cloudformation, you can follow the instructions we will provide in this section if you wish, but you should know that the upgrading process may have some breaking changes if something in the Cloudformation template has changed between versions.
+However, if you don't want to deploy a new Cloudformation, you can follow the instruction from [Migrating from 2.21.0 to 2.22.0 (On Premises)](#migrating-from-2200-to-2210-on-premises) in this section if you wish, but you should know that the upgrading process may have some breaking changes if something in the Cloudformation template has changed between versions.

-#### Option 2: Update current deployment to 2.21.0:
+#### Option 2: Update current deployment to 2.22.0:

 **1)** SSH into your OpenVidu Server Master Node.